JKHeadley/rest-hapi/README.md

 ```
 You can then run ``$ node api.js`` and point your browser to [http://localhost:8124/](http://localhost:8124/) to view the swagger docs (NOTE: API endpoints will only be generated if you have provided models.
 See [First time setup/Demo](#first-time-setupdemo) or [Creating endpoints](#creating-endpoints).

-[gulp-nodemon](https://www.npmjs.com/package/gulp-nodemon) watches for changes in server code and restarts the app automatically.

 [Back to top](#readme-contents)

 ## Configuration